Download a report from the Power BI service to Power BI Desktop

-In Power BI Desktop, you can publish a report (a .pbix file) from your local computer to the Power BI service.
-Power BI reports can go the other direction as well: You can download a report from the Power BI service to Power BI Desktop.
-The extension for a Power BI report, in either case, is .pbix.
+In Power BI Desktop, you can publish a report from your local computer to the Power BI service.
+Power BI reports can go the other direction as well, you can download a report from the Power BI service to Power BI Desktop.
+The extension for a Power BI report file, in either case, is PBIX.

 To download the .pbix file, follow these steps:

-In the Power BI service, open the report you want to download in Editing view.
+In the Power BI service, open the report you want to download.

-From the top nav pane, select File > Download report.
+From the top nav pane, select File > Download report (Preview).

-If you haven't already, install Power BI Desktop, then open the .pbix file in Power BI Desktop.
+If you haven't already, install Power BI Desktop, and open the PBIX file in Power BI Desktop.

-- To download the file, you must have edit access to the report.
+- To download the PBIX, you need Edit access to the report and dataset.

-- Reports must be published or updated after November 23, 2016.
-Reports published earlier aren't downloadable.
+- The report you're downloading must be published or updated after November 23, 2016.
+You can't download reports published earlier than that.

-- This feature won't work with reports and content packs originally created in the Power BI service, unless the report was created through the quick create experience.
+- This feature won't work with reports and the built-in downloadable samples originally created in the Power BI service, unless the report was created through the quick create experience.

 - If your administrator has turned off the ability to download data, this feature won't be visible in the Power BI service.

-- Datasets enabled for large models and the reports created from these datasets can't be downloaded to a .pbix file.
+- Datasets enabled for large models and the reports created from these datasets can't be downloaded to a PBIX file.